frymatic/frymatic.github.io/python.md

 ![Python Logo](https://i.imgur.com/PbehiH2.png)

 # Lolapps
 I worked at a place called Lolapps.
 They made apps on the Facebook Application Platform using Python.
-I was trying to make apps, and I saw the depth of what they were doing and how few people they were doing with and realized that a lot of had to do with the power of the core language they had chosen.
+I was trying to make apps, and I saw the depth of what they were doing and how few people they were doing it with and realized that a lot of that had to do with the power of the core language they had chosen.
 - Quiz Apps
 - Gift Creator
 - Game Creator